 Talk to lots of different staff.
 Spread your questions around.
 Can they answer fully or do they say “you’d better ask my head of department”?
 Why are they fobbing you off to someone else, do you think the management structure works?

-Take the opportunity to ask about criteria for applying, school buses and other practical things too.
+Take the opportunity at the school open day to ask about criteria for applying, school buses and other practical things too.
 Will they test the children on their transition days or rely on year 6 SATS results?
 Don’t be shy about asking if your house is in catchment.
 For advice on filling in the application form, speak to the Local Education Authority.
 Don’t assume that just because you’ve left a school off your form, you won’t be allocated a place there.
 If you don’t fulfil the criteria for the schools which you do put on your form, the LEA will give you a place somewhere you didn’t write on the form, so make sure you have plenty of second, third and even fourth choices written down.